 Ben Purnell was down but not out.
 He had one huge advantage: he wasn’t Michael K. Mills.
 In many ways he was Mills’s opposite: handsome rather than imposing, gentle instead of rugged, charming instead of intimidating.
 And he could still turn on the hellfire and brimstone when it suited him.
 It wasn’t long before he found a new flock, a Flying Roller colony in Fostoria, Ohio.

 One of his new parishioners mentioned that he knew Mike Mills was a phony because he’d never produced any sacred writings.
-In one sense, it wasn’t true: the New Eve Press had churned out tons of material, but it it was all tracts and pamphlets, focused on the here and now rather than the great hearafter.
+In one sense, it wasn’t true: the New Eve Press had churned out tons of material, but it was all tracts and pamphlets, focused on the here and now rather than the great hereafter.
 Ben took that criticism to heart and quickly assembled a book of his own sermons, The Star of Bethlehem, to establish his legitimacy.

 In February 1903 tragedy struck Fostoria when the local fireworks plant exploded, killing twenty workers.
 One of those workers was Hettie Purnell, Ben’s daughter.
 But Ben and Mary, bound by their Nazirite vows, would not claim the body or even acknowledge that the girl had died.
-The townfolk had great difficulty understanding this.
+The townsfolk had great difficulty understanding this.
 A mob laid siege to Ben’s church but was held back by police, who suggested that it might be better for the Purnells to leave town before things got worse.

 The Purnells had a long-standing invitation to come visit a Flying Roller colony in Benton Harbor, Michigan run by automotive pioneers the Baushke brothers.
 Ben realized the small resort community on the shores of Lake Michigan was a great place for a colony: close enough to the city that it would be easy to make converts, but far enough away from the city that it would be hard for an angry mob to assemble at a moment’s notice.
 He took over the colony and gave it a new name to separate it from Mills’s New and Latter House of Israel: “The House of David.”